Canter on the beach - for the camera!

 The weight limit for this ride is 198 lb/90 kg, please enquire if you are an experienced rider exceeding this weight.

+Dinners are 3-4 course and accompanied by good local wines.
+A bottle of local cava is never far away and the atmosphere is very welcoming.
 The team always tries to showcase their regional and Catalan products resulting in beautifully prepared meals for all to enjoy!

-Vegetarian or other dietary requirements can be accommodated with advanced notice.
-Please contact Unicorn Trails with requests.
+Vegetarian or other dietary requirements within reason can be accommodated with advance notice.
+Please contact Unicorn Trails with requests before booking.

 Documents - Visa and Consulate Info